Michael McFadyen's Scuba Diving - Manta Alley, Indonesia

 |Kelly on the southern side of the site ||Starry pufferfish I think|

 After about 15 minutes we enter the Alley.
 This is a gully that runs to the east and the other side of the rocks.
 We enter it and start ascending a little.
 This is supposed to be the best place to see mantas, but we see none.

 At about 10 metres we exit the Alley and head to the south.
 Again, the bottom is similar to Fish Rock.
 We continue going to the east and see lots of small yellow sea cucumbers.
 There are hundreds of them, some in large groups.

 When we get towards the southern side we turn around and head back towards the Alley.
 There are lots of small fish around and we even see one large hump-headed wrasse.

 |A large hump-headed parrotfish||Bright yellow sea cucumbers, having an orgy? |

 Back near the Alley, we do our safety stop on the reef.

 Although we did not end up seeing any manta rays, it was an enjoyable dive.
 The visibility was 30 metres and the water temperature was about 27ÂșC.
-Click here to return to see the dive profile from my computer.

 Click here to return to the list of sites we did on our MV Mermaid II trip.